ruitaiS/capstone-1/README.md

 ### Planning / Data Exploration

+[This basically all needs to be redone]
+* Percentile section is wrong b/c I was looking at a subset of the training set.
+It's a lot more than 5.

+* both Charts need to be redone with the full dataset

 I originally intended to develop a taste profile for each user's genre preferences, predicting their ratings by looking at how similarly a movie aligned with those preferences, as well as the rating of that movie by other users with similar tastes.
 This most closely approximates how I would approach this problem in everyday life - if a friend asked me for movie recommendations, I might suggest to them movies similar to ones I know they like, or I might refer them to another friend who I know has similar interests in movies.

 <br>